Quantum Frustration as a Protection Mechanism in Non-Topological Majorana Qubits: Diagonalizing the free fermion problem

 There are four zero energy modes in this model, two at the edges and two in the junction.

 For an infinite wire $N\to\infty$ and the Kitaev limit, $\gamma=\pm1$, it is possible to write a simple analytical solution to the zero energy states at junction region.
-There are two Majonara modes with zero energy, a symmetric and antisymmetric modes
+There are two Majorana modes with zero energy, a symmetric and antisymmetric mode

 \begin{widetext}